julianpeeters/avro2caseclass/README.md

 - Scala case class definition as found in `.scala` files

-All of the Avro input formats can be used to generate both vanilla case class definition, as well as case classes that implement `SpecificRecordBase`.
+Avro2CaseClass will generate vanilla case class definitions, as well as case classes that implement `SpecificRecordBase` or Scavro's `AvroSerializable`.

-The Scala case class input format can be expanded to implement `SpecificRecordBase`.

 #### Supported Datatypes